Pari17/Python-basic_Calculator/README.md

-# Python-basic_Calculator
+# Python- Simple Calculator
-This ptython program showcases a calculator that performs: addition, subtraction, multiplication, and division whilst making sure that all the errors are handled.
+This python program showcases a calculator that performs: addition, subtraction, multiplication, and division whilst making sure that all the errors are handled.